-4.1 As the private vehicle modal share in this typology is high and the population tends to be older, they are likely to need behavioural nudges to uptake new travel options whilst also encouraging public transport patronage where available.
+4.1 As the private vehicle modal share in this typology is high and the population tends to be older, they are likely to need behavioural nudges to uptake new travel options whilst also encouraging public transport patronage where available, particularly supporting access for young, low income and disabled users who require strong public transport and active travel options.
 Active awareness campaigns, training, and fare incentives should be considered for car clubs, DRT, and scheduled bus services.